-To perform remaining module replacement actions in this section, the top cover must be removed.
+To perform remaining module replacement actions in the maintenance section, the top cover must be removed.
 Full precautions should be taken against electrostatic discharge.
-Any such shocks may cause permanent damage to any electronic components.
+Any such shocks may cause permanent damage to any electronic components, especially printed circuit boards.

-ENSURE AC POWER INPUT IS COMPLETELY DISCONNECTED BEFORE ACCESSING ANY INTERNAL MODULES.
+ENSURE AC POWER INPUT IS COMPLETELY DISCONNECTED BEFORE ACCESSING ANY INTERNAL MODULES

-Use a Phillips screwdriver to unscrew all 15 top cover screws and lift the cover.
-Lift straight up as there is an air dam that can wedge itself in.
-If this occurs, push down and retry.
+Use a Phillips screwdriver to unscrew all 9 top cover screws and lift the cover.

-Figure 48 - Top Cover Screw Locations
+Figure 47 - Top Cover